-Brexit: At-a-glance guide to the UK-EU negotiations - BBC News
+At-a-glance guide to Brexit negotiations

 The UK is stressing what it regards as areas of consensus while pushing back on any suggestions that its offer is less generous than the EU's in terms of granting permanent residence, or settled status, to its three or so million EU residents, and accompanying rights, including of family reunion.

 The EU has expressed mild disappointment at the UK's approach so far and there is genuine disagreement over how new guarantees will be legally enforced.

-But the sense is there is goodwill on both sides and an acceptance that a reciprocal deal will be needed to allow the rest of the talks to proceed smoothly.
+David Davis said the EU was only offering restricted residency rights to Britons living in the EU.
+The UK is questioning that.

+Their offer "only guarantees residence rights in the member state in which a British national was resident at the point of our exit from the EU," he said in a letter to Lord Jay of the parliamentary committee on Brexit.

+"It does not guarantee the holder of those residence rights any right to onward movement within the EU, for example to work or study in a neighbouring member state," he said.

+Nor will the EU maintain existing voting rights for UK nationals living in the EU after Brexit, he said.

-On the issue of finance, the mood music has not been so positive.
-Talk of "robust" discussions about the UK's so-called "divorce bill" and the "need for flexibility" on both sides can be interpreted as diplomatic speak for the two parties not seeing eye to eye.
+On the issue of finance, reports spoke of "robust" discussions about the UK's so-called "divorce bill" and the "need for flexibility" on both sides can be interpreted as diplomatic-speak for the two parties not seeing eye to eye.

 The UK has spoken of "sorting out the obligations we have to one another" but media reports of the government being handed a "legacy" bill of up to 100bn euros (£89bn) has prompted a vociferous response from British ministers.